duongnghiephuy/Simple_ESP32_Sensor_GoogleCloud/README.md

 Similar changes should be made in `CloudIoTCoreMqtt.cpp` (line 27) and `CloudIoTMqtt.h` (line 36, 40) then `include <WiFiSecureClient.h>` in `CloudIoTMqtt.h`.

 In `ciotc_config.h`, set certificate in `void setupCloudIoT()` by inserting `netClient->setCACert(root_cert)`
-## Visualization of data can be achieved with Firebase or InFluxDB
+## Visualization of data can be achieved with Firebase or InFluxDB integrated with Cloud Function